-∨ WMI Profiling Configure WMI credentials.
-Use Active Directory ser ver credentials.
+✓ WMI Profiling Configure WMI credentials.
+Use Active Directory set rver credentials.
 User: flower\administrator User or domain\user or user@domain.com for endpoints.
-Password: ••••• Test Credentials Endpoint ip or hostname on which credentials can be tested Allow deep scan Deep scan fetches advanced attributes from windows endpoints Disable deep scan if registry scan, process details etc are not useful, as getting them from each endpoint is a time consuming process.
-But, note that agentless hostchecking with profiler uses these attributes for some of its policies.
+Password: Test Credentials Endpoint ip or hostname on which cred lentials can be tested Allow deep scan Deep scan fetches advanced attributes from windows endpoints Disable deep scan if registry scan, pro But, note that agentless hostcheckin etting them from each endpoint is a time consuming process.
+Ites for some of its policies.